 The Kindly mix above is great for those who are vegetarian or vegan, as well as for anyone with a dog who has known sensitivities to certain types of meat.
 Simply add in a protein of choice and switch it up to keep allergy risk minimized.
 Ideally, this would be locally sourced protein.
 Honest Kitchen only appear to recommend meat or fish as sources of protein, so if you’re opting for a variety of plant-proteins you might also want to add some good fats, such as from algal oil.

-Honest Kitchen also have a Kindly Grain-Free Fruit & Veggie Base Mix (View on Amazon).
+Honest Kitchen also have a Grain-Free Fruit & Veggie Base Mix (View Price on Walmart).
 This one isn’t vegan, sadly, as it contains honey, but it’s pretty darned close.
 This mix provides 10.5% protein, 8% fat, and 8% fiber.
 The ingredients in this one are:

 All ingredients dehydrated: Sweet potatoes, peas, cabbage, organic coconut, apples, spinach, pumpkin, bananas, celery, organic kelp and organic honey, plus vitamin & mineral premix (premix includes tricalcium phosphate, choline chloride, zinc amino acid chelate, vitamin D3 supplement, vitamin E supplement, potassium iodide, potassium chloride, iron amino acid chelate, copper amino acid chelate, thiamine mononitrate).

-The Best for Fish-Based Dog Food – Honest Kitchen Zeal Dog Food
+Best Fish-Based Dog Food – The Honest Kitchen Zeal Dog Food

 Highlight: Wild fish-based dehydrated dog food mix with no flaxseed, potatoes, grains, or gluten.
 Made entirely from human-grade food in a US facility, and the product is also free from artificial preservatives.